by Mike Retzlaff

 Some raw grains can be crushed and added to a normal mash while other sources of starch have cell walls which can’t be degraded at normal mash temperatures.
 These are the candidates for a cereal mash which involves cooking.
 Raw corn (maize), for example, will gelatinize around 164o, raw rice at 170o, while raw barley and raw wheat will gelatinize between 126o and 147o.
 Raw barley and raw wheat can go into the mash as-crushed while the corn and rice require cooking.
 Differences exist among starches because various plants have a different ratio of amylopectin (branched starch) to amylose (straight-chained starch).

 Cereal cooking can involve boiling, steaming, or any number of ways to heat the cereal to a high temperature in a moisture laden atmosphere.
 Commercial adjunct beer brewers have a dedicated cereal cooker in the brewery for this purpose although it is usually a pressure cooker which delivers quicker processing.

 When cooking, keep in mind that you don’t salt the water or worry about the grist coming out al dente, sticky, or any other similar concern.
 You aren’t preparing a meal for the family table; you’re breaking down cell walls.
-Once cooked, simply add this “porridge” to your mash but watch the temp; don’t overshoot the main mash temperature with this infusion.
+Once cooked, simply add this “porridge” to your mash but watch the temp; don’t overshoot the temperature of the main mash with this infusion.